Free plan offers unlimited vault entries and device syncing

-Most of the paid password managers I’ve used walk you through the process of installing the browser extension, creating your first vault entry, adding your personal information for auto form filling, and other tasks to get the tool ready to use.
-Bitwarden doesn’t offer any prompts, which meant I had to invest considerable time first exploring the interface and intuiting how to do those things I just mentioned, and then more time actually doing them.
-Ultimately, it doesn’t affect the utility of the tool, but it’s a little disorienting if you’re used to the friendly onboarding of managers like Keeper and LastPass.
+Learning the ins and outs of all these interfaces is all on you.
+Bitwarden doesn’t offer an initial walkthrough when you first use the service.
+Most paid password managers walk you through the process of installing the browser extension, creating your first vault entry, adding your personal information for auto form-filling, and other tasks to get the tool ready to use.
+Ultimately, this self-driven learning process doesn’t affect the utility of the tool, but it’s a little disorienting if you’re new to password managers or accustomed to the friendly onboarding of managers like Keeper and LastPass.

 Capturing and replaying passwords

 One of the perks of password managers is their ability to automatically capture your credentials the first time you log in to a site and replay them each time you return.
 Bitwarden isn’t 100 percent consistent about this, but generally reliable and much improved compared to when we last tested the service.